yochaigal/cairn/wip/2e/core-rules.md

 - Alternatively, choose an appropriate [**background**](/wip/2e/character-creation#backgrounds) and **name** from the [Character Creation](/wip/2e/character-creation) guide.
 Roll (or choose from) the tables for that background.
 Then, roll for Rations, Gold Pieces, Attributes, HP, and age.

 ## Die of Fate

-- To simulate the element of randomness (e.g. the weather, unique character knowledge, etc.).
+- Optionally, roll 1d6 whenever the outcome of an event is uncertain or to simulate an element of randomness and chance.
-- In these situations, roll 1d6.
-A roll of 4 or more generally favors the PCs.
-- A roll of 3 or under tends to mean bad luck for the PCs or their allies.
+- A roll of 4 or more generally favors the PCs, while a roll of 3 or under usually means bad luck for the PCs.

 ## Combat